RahulRoy-rsp/git_learnings/Scenarios/README.md

     - `git commit -m "commit message"` will commit the changes with the message specified.
 - Lastly, push the commits to the remote branch.
     - `git push origin branch_name`

+---

+### You were doing some changes in your local repository, but you just found out that this wasn't the branch that you were supposed to make changes.
+- You are working on a project and you created a feature branch `feature-new` from the `master` branch.
+- You cloned the repo into your system and started doing changes in the code.
+- Once you are satisfied with the changes, you were trying on push the changes into the remote repository.
+- But then you saw that you were not making changes in the local `feature-new` branch but instead you did all the changes in the local `master` branch.
+- You do not want to lose all your hardwork now or don't want to do all the changes manually again.
+---
+- ##### Steps to follow:
+    1. Let's first stage and commit all the changes you did on your local `master` branch.
+        ```cmd
+        git add .
+        git commit -m "Commiting all the changes"
+        ```
+    2. Switch to the local feature branch `feature-new`.
+        ```
+        git checkout feature-new
+        ```
+    3. Copy the commit hash from the local master branch
+        ```
+        git log master
+        ```
+    4. Once copied the hash of the commit, apply that commit to the feature branch
+        ```
+        git cherry-pick <hash>
+        ```
+    5. See if all the changes are applied to the feature branch
+    6. Push the changes to remote
+        ```
+        git push origin feature-new
+        ```
+    7. Now, let's make the local master branch same as remote master.
+        ```
+        git checkout master
+        git reset --hard origin/master
+        ```

+---